 Working in close collaboration with the administrative staff of the Christina and Red Clay Consolidated School Districts, IPA staff developed the transition, resource, and implementation plan for the Redistricting Committee and Commission.
-IPA staff developed an outline for the plan based on the recommendations in the WEAC final report and the stipulations in SB 122, the enabling legislation.
+The IPA staff developed an outline template for the transition, resource, and implementation plan based on the recommendations in the WEAC final report and the stipulations in SB 122, the enabling legislation, SB 122.
 The legislation (Appendix A) specifically requires that the plan provide for: